anhkhoa04/Scape-data/README.md

     2. **intervalToGetData**:  the interval you want the program get data after a certain time.
 It is a number.
     3. **intervalToStopProgram**: the interval you want the program stop after getting data.
 It is a number and must be larger or equal **intervalToGetData**.
 * Example: **node index s 1 5** means the program gets data after every **1 second** and the program will stop after **5 second**.
 Similar with the other type of time.
-* The result will be created when the program notifies **Complete getting data**.
+* The result will be created in folder 'resultData' when the program notifies **Complete getting data**.
 Press Ctrl + C to turn off program.